Save NASA Science Day of Action FAQ

 Do I need to be a U.S. citizen?

-You must be a U.S. resident to register for the full Day of Action.
-Individuals living outside the United States may pledge to take action in support of our advocacy activities.
+You must be a U.S. resident to register for the full Day of Action and meet with congressional offices in person.
+Individuals living outside the United States are encouraged to pledge to take action in support of our advocacy activities through our online campaigns.

 I am a civil servant, can I participate?